JosephJvB/Met-Server/README.md

 ## What (comes next)?
 - Teach nightmare to scrape more accurate rain data

 ![rain-data-screenshot](./images/rain.png)

 - Teach nightmare to scrape wind data

 ![wind-data-screenshot](./images/wind.png)

+- Learn and use best practises for protecting endpoints

+- provide endpoints for more than just latest data.
+Historical data, data from specific dates. etc